haidchu/palm-vein-recognition/README.md

 one could change the database to a palm vein one.
 In that case, ROI extraction method can be found in
 `preprocess_palm_v1.py`

+## Dataset
+the dataset used in the training process is from https://github.com/wilchesf/dorsalhandveins/tree/main

 ## Code for rearranging image data
 This code will process each image and write them to the folder with its id
 ```